SuryaPrakashkeerthipati/NetworkListener/README.md

 # Test Steps

- 1.In NetworkListner.Api pass valid 'IpAddress','Apiversion' as 1.0 and services is an optinal parameter.

- 2.If you want specific service pass services as camma separate values like this GEOIP,RDAP,PING
+ In NetworkListner.Api pass the below mentioned input parametes in swagger.

+       IpAddress --Any valid Ip address
+       Services -- GEOIP,RDAP,PING
+       Version -- 1.0

+  Note:Service is an optional parameter.If we not pass any value it get the services from configuration and process.

 # Docker Commands